You are here

 Dr. Bianchi is recognized widely for her leadership roles.
 She spent 23 years at Tufts Medical Center, where she was the founding Executive Director of the Mother Infant Research Institute, as well as the Natalie V. Zucker Professor of Pediatrics, Obstetrics and Gynecology at Tufts University School of Medicine.
 Dr. Bianchi also was the Vice Chair for Pediatric Research at the Floating Hospital for Children, Boston.
 From 2011 through 2015, she served on the National Advisory Council of NICHD.
 She is currently Editor-in-Chief of the international journal Prenatal Diagnosis and is a Past President of the International Society for Prenatal Diagnosis and the Perinatal Research Society.
 She is a former member of the Board of Directors of the American Society for Human Genetics and a former council member of both the Society for Pediatric Research and the American Pediatric Society.
 She was elected to membership in the National Academy of Medicine (formerly the Institute of Medicine) in 2013.

-Dr. Bianchi has received two major lifetime achievement awards.
+Dr. Bianchi has received several major lifetime achievement awards for her work.
 The Landmark Award, from the American Academy of Pediatrics, was given in 2015 in recognition of her research and contributions to genetics and newborn care.
 The Maureen Andrew Award for Mentoring, given in 2016 by the Society for Pediatric Research, recognized her commitment to mentoring the next generation of clinician-scientists.
+She also received the March of Dimes Colonel Harland Sanders Lifetime Achievement Award in 2017 for significant contributions toward the prevention or treatment of birth defects and other genetic disorders.

 Directors of NICHD